Last Updated on by mitchrezman

 Much like those taking their dogs for a “drag” in the morning on my way to work – I see no control exerted by the humans.

 Isn’t having a pet that responds positively to your behavior requests infinity more enjoyable?

-To make our point our clickers are now $2 and come with a pair of professional target training sticks at no additional charge.
+To make our point our clickers are only $3 and come with a pair of target training sticks (okay, chopsticks) at no additional charge.

 Don’t take my word for it; watch these videos.
-If you can hand your bird small treats without shells work fine, they make a great reward.
+If you can hand your bird small treats without shells, they make a great reward.

 If your bird is a biter, use a 6-inch piece of spray millet or put the reward in a small dish – so you don’t get bitten.

 Now that I’ve removed all of your excuses what are you waiting for?